DuarteMRAlves/tag_my_outfit_interface/README.md

 ## gRPC Framework

-This project is built with the [gRPC framework](https://grpc.io), from google, which offers a stable development platform for efficient rpc calls, with multiple supported languages.
+This project is built with the [gRPC framework](https://grpc.io), which offers a stable development platform for efficient rpc calls, with multiple supported languages.